-Today is International Women’s Day and four of La Trobe University’s experts were asked to give their own top tips for a career as a leader.
-Three of them are currently connected to the La Trobe Business School.
+Today is International Women’s Day and three La Trobe University’s experts were asked to give their own top tips for a career as a leader.
+Two of them are currently connected to the La Trobe Business School.

 Hone your emotional intelligence